XuHuaYang/csci4140Project/readme.md

 	3)Download:all public files can download,private files need share code for other users to download 4)Delete:related to deduplication
 	5)Share:specify the share code when you want to share a private file, the code can be used only once.
-	6)Search:anoymous user can only search public files,logged in users can search his private files 7)Client Side:windows platform,may use wpf to generate UI 8)Server Side:deploy the backend and store the data,connect to remote mysql database
+	6)Search:anonymous  user can only search public files,logged in users can search his private files and public files 7)Client Side:windows platform,may use wpf to generate UI 8)Server Side:deploy the backend and store the data,connect to remote mysql database